 In an earlier article I discussed Tokyo’s remarkable return to housing affordability in recent decades.
-I speculated that a cultural tolerance to intensification could be a factor in Tokyo’s switch to affordable housing following the property boom of the 1980s.
+I speculated that a cultural tolerance to the ‘messiness’ of intensification could be a factor in Tokyo’s switch to affordable housing following the property boom of the 1980s.

 Internationally, it is unusual for a city to change its long-term pattern of affordability.
-Generally the experience has been for unaffordable city to remain unaffordable -perhaps due to the difficulty in achieving a societal consensus and therefore the political will to implement significant housing reforms (this seems to be the case for New Zealand in the last thirty years).
+Generally the experience has been for unaffordable cities to remain unaffordable — perhaps due to the difficulty in achieving a societal consensus and therefore the political will to implement significant housing reforms (this seems to be the case for New Zealand in the last thirty years).

 Given that Tokyo is the exception which might prove the rule, it is worthwhile looking at what other urban economic aspects the city is exceptional in.
 The first and most obvious one is its size, the metropolitan area of Tokyo-Yokohama is the world’s largest urban area containing 38 million people.
 Interestingly, despite Japan’s declining population, Tokyo itself is still growing.
 Tokyo at a systemic level must have efficient mechanisms to allow it to function and grow to such a large size.

 Secondly, the issue which this article focuses on is how a network of transport arteries, veins and capillaries in Tokyo are allocated by competitive forces.
 There are two main elements to this — carparking is not subsidised and neither is public transport.
 It is possible that this creates a positive systemic effect — where the competitive transport mechanisms combine with competitive urban housing intensification characteristics to make Tokyo a relatively affordable city.
 Which as I have said is amazing given Tokyo’s size.